InterstellarJS/PlanetTech/DOC.md

 # Celestial Bodies
 The `celestialBodies` is simply a wrapper around the process we just completed.
-It is meant to serve as the main interface for a user to create celestial bodies such as `Planet`, `Moon`, and `Sun`.
+It is meant to serve as the main interface for a user to create celestial bodies such as `Planet`, and `Moon`.
 A `celestialBodies` is initialize with a `object` and a `name`.

 ```javaScript